ajakaja/ajakaja.github.io/_posts/2018-11-01-chaos-under-pressure.md

 **2**

-Interestingly, the precisely opposite strategy becomes important if you're playing someone who is significantly _better_ than you.
+The precisely opposite strategy becomes important if you're playing someone who is significantly _better_ than you.
 A much higher-rated opponent is, presumably, much higher-rated because on average they are going to make much better moves than you.
 Your best way of playing against a stronger opponent, in terms of "the highest expected value result", is to play for a draw, by eliminating complexity which eliminates situations they can exploit to beat you.
 {: .indent}

 Even in a game where drawing isn't an option, though, it makes the most sense to play in such a way that they _can't exploit their advantage_.
 Which means giving them fewer opportunities to make moves which will outsmart you, which means making the game _simple_.
 So you trade down, play for an endgame, and try not to end up in a situation in which they walk over you.